Hope Wallace won Best of Show

 ADDITIONAL FIRINGS

-Your membership pays for a bisque and a glaze firing on each of your clay projects.
-Additional firings on a piece, or to fill up a kiln, costs extra:
+Your membership and your clay and glaze purchases from TekVenture pay for a bisque and a glaze firing on each of your clay projects.

 $3 per piece